Atlas of Disaster: Kentucky Video (50 States, 50 Facts, 50 Weeks Campaign). Watch on Youtube

 Data from Climate Check estimates that by 2050, Louisville could see 46 days per year exceeding 94.6°F, up from just seven days today.
 This temperature increase threatens productivity in agriculture, construction, and other outdoor industries.

-KENTUCKY IN ACTION
+KENTUCKY COALITION IN ACTION

 In January 2025, we facilitated the Kentucky Flood Resilience Coalition workshop in Frankfort, KY, bringing together key organizations committed to strengthening flood resilience across the state.
-Participants included the Appalachian Citizens Law Center, Kentucky Resources Council, LiKEN Knowledge, Kentucky Chapter Sierra Club, Kentucky Waterways Alliance, Ohio River Valley Institute, Kentucky Rural Water Association, The Nature Conservancy, and the Kentucky Conservation Committee.
+Participants included the Appalachian Citizens Law Center (ACLC), Kentucky Resources Council, LiKEN Knowledge, Kentucky Chapter Sierra Club, Kentucky Waterways Alliance, Ohio River Valley Institute, Kentucky Rural Water Association, The Nature Conservancy, and the Kentucky Conservation Committee.
 Together, we shared insights from the Atlas of Disaster data and worked to develop strategic approaches for enhancing flood resilience.

 Flooding is one of the most pressing challenges facing Kentucky.
-Eight of the top ten U.S. counties with the highest number of recent major disaster occurrences are located in eastern Kentucky, and most of these disasters are due to flooding.
+Five of the top ten U.S. counties with the highest number of recent major disaster occurrences are located in eastern Kentucky, and most of these disasters are due to flooding.
 Through stakeholder mapping and legislative analysis, this workshop provided an opportunity to identify challenges, align interests, and set coalition priorities that will drive meaningful, tangible outcomes.

 A huge thank you to all the organizations and individuals who contributed to this productive convening.
 Your dedication and expertise are instrumental in laying the groundwork for a stronger, more resilient Kentucky.